Samaritan Snare: Production

 "Samaritan Snare" was written by Robert L. McCullough from an outside pitch.
 McCullough would go on to become a producer during the final few seasons of the series.
 Executive producer Maurice Hurley was pleased with the episode, because it highlighted La Forge and he enjoyed working with Burton.
 This was the second and final episode featuring Lycia Naff as Ensign Sonya Gomez, following her appearance in the previous episode, "Q Who".
-It was also the second appearance in Star Trek: The Next Generation for Christopher Collins (AKA Chris Latta, the voice of Cobra Commander and Starscream), who had played the Klingon Captain Kargan earlier in the second season in the episode "A Matter of Honor".
+It was also the second appearance in Star Trek: The Next Generation for Christopher Collins, who had played the Klingon Captain Kargan earlier in the second season in the episode "A Matter of Honor".
 He went on to make two appearances in Star Trek: Deep Space Nine, in the episodes "The Passenger" and "Blood Oath".

 The production team had intended to build a set for the Captain's yacht from the Enterprise.
 However, the budget for the episode wouldn't stretch to building a new standing set and so the decision was made to use the existing shuttle set.
 A mistake was made in the changes to the script to accommodate the change, which resulted in Picard saying to Wesley that he was in shuttlebay two while standing in shuttlebay three as indicated by the large "3" seen on the floor on-screen.
 One of the elements mentioned in "Samaritan Snare" would be further explained in later episodes.
 The story of Picard's artificial heart was expanded upon in the episode "Tapestry" during the sixth season.